hiro-lapis/rust-api/README.md

 docker compose up -d --build
 ```

-each task defined in Makefile.toml can be excuted by `cargo make`
+each task defined in Makefile.toml can be excuted by `cargo make run`
+Note that `cargo run` seems to work, but fails in reading env vars.

 ```
 // install cargo